Acetylcholinesterase, Amniotic Fluid (AChE-AF), Amniotic Fluid

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 False-positive acetylcholinesterase (AChE) results may occur when blood is present in the amniotic fluid specimen.
-For this reason, fetal hemoglobin analysis is performed on all specimens with a positive AChE result.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature